Mica-Technologies/minecraft-launcher/README.md

 3. Click the "_Save_" button, and then "_Return_"

-## Creating a Modpack for the Launcher
+## Creating a Mod pack for the Launcher

 Creating a modpack for the Mica Forge Launcher is simple...just follow these steps: